bom-d-van/gostats/readme.md

-# Aspects of Go: How slow is reflection and How types of a function affect its performance
+# Aspects of Go

+How slow is reflection and how types of a function affect its performance.

 Bellow are some benchmarks designed to explore the performance of reflection package and of arguments of different types in functions, for Go.